mdiin/pdf-stamper/DEVELOPMENT_LOG.md

+# --- November 30 2016, 20:18 (BRANCH: split-wrapping-and-stamping) ---

+This time I was interrupted by the phone, so I only got 20 minutes of coding today.

+I completed the implementation of getting dimensions of a template hole.

+## Next time I open this code base:

+Same as last time...
+Hopefully this will be the last time I have to write this.

+## After that

+Again, same as last time.

 # --- November 22 2016, 21:00 (BRANCH: split-wrapping-and-stamping) ---

 The first of the two remaining steps from last time got completed today.